Afrochemist/BashScripts/README.md

-Here are a list of bash scripts
+Here are a list of bash scripts(will make changes later)